algorithmica-org/algorithmica/content/english/hpc/simd/intrinsics.md

 The main challenge of using SIMD is getting the data into contiguous fixed-sized blocks suitable for loading into registers.
 In the code above, we may in general have a problem if the length of the array is not divisible by the block size.
 There are two common solutions to this:

 1. We can "overshoot" by iterating over the last incomplete segment either way.
-To make sure we don't segfault by trying to read from or write to a memory region we don't own, we need to pad the arrays to the nearest block size (typically with some "neutral" element, e. g. zero).
+To make sure we don't segfault by trying to read from or write to a memory region we don't own, we need to pad the arrays to the nearest block size (typically with some "neutral" element, e.g., zero).
 2. Make one iteration less and write a little loop in the end that calculates the remainder normally (with scalar operations).

 Humans prefer #1 because it is simpler and results in less code, and compilers prefer #2 because they don't really have another legal option.